ossec/ossec-docs/docs/manual/installation/installation-requirements.rst

 .. versionadded:: 3.3

-PCRE2 has been added to version 3.3.
+PCRE2 support has been added to OSSEC v3.3.
 The build system can either use the system's PCRE2 libraries, or the necessary bits can be built as part of the installation process.

+.. versionadded:: 3.4

-The default build process expects the `pcre2-10.32` source to be installed in `src/external`:
+As of v3.4 the default build process has set `PCRE2_SYSTEM`, and expects pcre2 to be installed on the system.
+On many Linux systems the necessary packages would be `dev` or `devel` packages specifically.

+Alternatively, OSSEC can build and use pcre2 without installing the packages.
+To do this the `pcre2-10.32` sources must be installed in `src/external`:

 .. code-block:: console